Bankruptcy of FTX: Commentary and reactions

 Jim Chanos predicted the collapse of FTX would lead to increased scrutiny and regulation of cryptocurrencies.
 Chanos further criticized the cryptocurrency sector as "designed to extract fees from really unsuspecting investors".
 Richard Handler, CEO of American financial firm Jefferies Group, tweeted on 10 November that he had attempted to meet with Bankman-Fried in July and again in September as he perceived he was "in over his head".
 Handler stated that Bankman-Fried did not respond to the emails sent from Jefferies staff sent on Handler's behalf.
 The sudden collapse of FTX has been compared to the bankruptcy of Lehman Brothers by writers in publications including The New York Times and the Financial Times, with some deeming FTX's collapse as "crypto's Lehman moment".
 Lawrence Summers acknowledged the comparisons to Lehman and further compared the collapse to the Enron scandal, caused by fraud perpetrated by Enron executives.
 Rostin Behnam, the Chairman of the Commodity Futures Trading Commission, called for Congress to grant the organization more power to regulate cryptocurrencies.
 Risk management firm Titan Grey published a primer on the commencement and early motions practice of the FTX chapter 11 case, analyzing issues such as creditor privacy, relief from the automatic stay, proposed differential treatment of customers from other creditors, and others.

+In July 2023, it was announced that T.J.
+Miller would star as “a character inspired by Bankman-Fried” in Fortun3, “an interactive series … inspired by the collapse of FTX.”

 Impact on effective altruism

-The FTX collapse resulted in scrutiny and a loss of funding for the effective altruism movement, which Bankman-Fried had funded using profits from FTX.
-Some commentators stated that EA's endorsement of ends–means reasoning and longtermism motivated the leaders of FTX to engage in risky and unethical behavior.
-However, several leaders of the EA movement, including William MacAskill and Robert Wiblin, condemned FTX's actions.
+The FTX collapse resulted in scrutiny of and a loss of funding for the effective altruism movement, which Bankman-Fried had funded using profits from FTX.
+Several leaders of the EA movement, including William MacAskill and Robert Wiblin, have condemned FTX's actions.

 Prior to the collapse, Bankman-Fried and other senior leaders of FTX and Alameda were altogether worth approximately $16.5 billion, making them the second-largest group of benefactors to the EA movement after Open Philanthropy and Good Ventures.
 On 10 November, the team running the FTX Future Fund, a charitable group bankrolled by Bankman-Fried, announced that they had resigned earlier that day.
 Future Fund had committed $160 million in charitable grants and investments by 1 September of that year.